Rucksack Readers: Coast to Coast, St Bees to Robin Hood’s Bay (2018).

 Walking Out.
 Directed by Andrew and Alex Smith (2018).

-It is a strange hybrid world that outdoor users live in now, with proponents of different methods hotly debating which is best.
+It is a strange hybrid world that outdoor users live in now, with proponents of different methods debating which is best.
 Recent discussion has turned to the unreliability of some downloads by or for inexperienced users.

 ‘Those who decry peak bagging as mere list ticking fail to understand the commitment challenge and pleasure involved.
 Collecting summits means collecting experiences.’
 Chris Townsend.